Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against Horizon Bancorp, Inc. (HBNC)

-/EIN News/ -- NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York on behalf of all persons or entities who purchased the securities of Horizon Bancorp, Inc. (“Horizon” or the “Company”) (NASDAQ: HBNC) between March 9, 2022 and March 10, 2023, both dates inclusive (the “Class Period”).
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York on behalf of all persons or entities who purchased the securities of Horizon Bancorp, Inc. ("Horizon" or the "Company") HBNC between March 9, 2022 and March 10, 2023, both dates inclusive (the "Class Period").

 The Complaint alleges that Defendants made false and/or misleading statements and/or failed to disclose that: (i) Horizon maintained deficient internal accounting controls relating to its classification of certain loan balances and securities; (ii) as a result, throughout 2022 Horizon issued quarterly financial statements containing errors that would require subsequent revision; and (iii) restatement of the foregoing financial statements would hinder Horizon's ability to timely file its annual report for 2022.